 Opening hours around the country, where the pumps are privately operated, can vary from place to place.
 Most stations are open until late in the evening, to 22:00 or even 23:30.

-Many stations in the Reykjavík area have automats in operation after closing, which accept 1000 krónur bank notes and credit cards.
-All filling stations accept credit cards.
+Many stations in the Reykjavík area have automats in operation after closing, which accept 1000 krónur bank notes, credit and debit cards.
 Automats are also operated in various places around the country.

 Octane levels in Iceland are 92 regular unleaded, 98 premium leaded and premium unleaded 95.